yaobinwen/robin_on_rails/Cloud/README.md

 - Knows the network topology of the services in the entire cloud-based application.
 - Is typically implemented in the _sidecar_ pattern: a scalable set of network proxies deployed _alongside_ the services.
 Every service is **not aware of the network** and **only knows about its local proxy**.

+One can understand a service mesh from two perspectives:
+- Data plane
+- Control plane

 ## Data plane vs. control plane

 [2] explains these two terms very well.